 “(1) to an organization described in section 509(a)(3), orConsolidated Appropriations Act, 2021, page 1886 in the PDF.

 “(2) for the establishment of a new, or maintenance of an existing, donor advised fund (as defined in section 4966(d)(2)).”.

 The new deduction is still a one-off, for only 2021, not ongoing.
 It’s still only for those who take the standard deduction.
 The donation still has to be in cash, not in household items, cars, or appreciated securities.
 It still has to be made directly to a charity, not to a donor-advised fund.
 But, the maximum deduction for married filing jointly is now $600, not $300.
 The maximum deduction for married filing separately is now $300 each, not $150 each.
 These tweaks don’t affect 2020.

-The 2020 deduction is “above the line,” which reduces one’s Adjusted Gross Income (AGI).
+The 2020 deduction is “above the line” because it was placed in Section 62 of the tax code.
+It reduces one’s Adjusted Gross Income (AGI).
 Because many tax benefits and limits are keyed off the AGI, having a [slightly] lower AGI helps.
-The 2021 deduction is “below the line,” which doesn’t reduce the AGI, but it also doesn’t compete with the standard deduction.
+The 2021 deduction is “below the line” because it was placed in a different section of the tax code (Section 170).
+It doesn’t reduce the AGI, but it also doesn’t compete with the standard deduction.
 You can take both the standard deduction and this new charity deduction.
 It’s more “between the lines” — after the AGI but before the standard deduction.
 Think of it as increasing your standard deduction for one year by the amount you donate up to the cap and subject to those other requirements.

 |2020 deduction||2021 deduction|